-Components of the program include an exclusive curriculum, a collaborative study abroad experience, interdisciplinary seminars, and community service learning.
+The program includes an exclusive curriculum, a collaborative study abroad experience, interdisciplinary seminars, community service learning, and unique partnerships with Tennessee institutions.
 Through personal involvement and mentorship from UT’s top faculty, each Haslam Scholar develops the knowledge and skills to pursue and explore an independent research agenda.
-Additionally, Haslam Scholars serve as high-profile undergraduate leaders on campus and in the community whose lofty academic ambitions match those of the program and the institution.
+Additionally, Haslam Scholars serve as high-profile undergraduate leaders on campus and in the community whose lofty academic ambitions match those of the program, the institution, and the State.

 The mission of the Haslam Scholars Program is to foster intellectual curiosity and engage the moral sensibilities of scholars through curricular and co-curricular experiences.